-Apart from lowering storage and warehousing costs, consolidation warehousing can further optimise supply chain operations by reducing transportation costs.
+Apart from lowering storage and warehousing costs, consolidation warehousing can further optimise supply chain operations by reducing shipping costs.

 Small shipments from multiple retailers or businesses are collected at the warehouse and shipped to their destinations via trucks.
 Thus, shipping costs are split between several companies that are all sending their goods to the same location.

 Streamlined order fulfilment